Inferring biological processes with intrinsic noise from cross-sectional data: Methodology

-For $\lambda > 0$ this loss function is strongly convex, so it has a unique minimum on $\mathbb{R}^d$. \end{theorem} In \app{sec:SM_loss}, we also provide a version of this theorem for the Sinkhorn divergence with entropic regularization $\epsilon$, of which \cref{continuous_loss} is the particular case when $\epsilon \rightarrow 0$.
+For $\lambda > 0$ this loss function is strongly convex, and thus has a unique minimum on $\mathbb{R}^d$. \end{theorem} In \app{App.}{sec:SM_sinkhorn}, we also provide a version of this theorem for the Sinkhorn divergence with entropic regularization $\epsilon$, of which Eq.~(\ref{continuous_loss}) is the particular case when $\epsilon \rightarrow 0$.